Theory and Application of Augmented Dimensional Analysis: Abstract

 \section{Abstract}

-We present an innovative approach to dimensional analysis, based on a representation theorem for complete quantity functions with a scaling-covariant scalar representation.
-This new theorem, grounded in a purely algebraic theory of quantity spaces, allows the traditional $\pi$ theorem to be restated in an explicit and precise form and its prerequisites to be the clarified and relaxed.
-Examples of dimensional analysis based on the new approach are given, showing that results obtained by traditional dimensional analysis can be strengthened.
-For example, the orbital period of a two-body system can be derived without use of equations of motion.
-The connection between dimensional analysis and matroid theory is also explored.
+We present an innovative approach to dimensional analysis, referred to as augmented dimensional analysis and based on a representation theorem for complete quantity functions with a scaling-covariant scalar representation.
+This new theorem, grounded in a purely algebraic theory of quantity spaces, allows the classical $\pi$ theorem to be restated in an explicit and precise form and its prerequisites to be clarified and relaxed.
+Augmented dimensional analysis, in contrast to classical dimensional analysis, is guaranteed to take into account all relations among the quantities involved.
+Several examples are given to show that the information thus gained, together with symmetry assumptions, can lead to new or stronger results.
+We also explore the connection between dimensional analysis and matroid theory, elucidating combinatorial aspects of dimensional analysis.
+It is emphasized that dimensional analysis rests on a principle of covariance.